eonist/DrawLab/README.md

 ## Why use SVG?
 1. SVG is viewable in OSX
 2. SVG is OpenSource
-3. SVG is Human readable
+3. SVG is Version Controls friendly (GIT)
-4. SVG is Version Controls friendly (GIT)
+4. SVG has Human readable syntax

 ## Optimizing
 The current idea is to utilize SQLite to store SVG data in the app.
 SQLite handles large amount of data faster than reading and writing to a .svg file.
 When you save the drawing to disk.
 The SQlite will export only the new values to the SVG file.